simonmichael/hledger/doc/SPEC-lots.md

-3. `journalAddOrCheckGainPostings` computes the disposal gain (`aquantity × (B − T)` summed over non-acquire postings whose amounts carry both basis and transacted cost) and adds a realised-gain posting (rgain) and a matching unrealised-gain counter (ugain) with the opposite sign.
+3. `journalAddOrCheckGainPostings` computes the disposal gain (`aquantity × (B − T)` summed over non-acquire postings whose amounts carry both basis and transacted cost) and adds a realised-gain posting (rgain) and a matching unrealised-gain posting (ugain) with the opposite sign.
 The pair sums to zero, so the disposal stays balanced under the ordinary transacted-cost rule.